 You need to have:

-a keen interest in agriculture or horticulture and the science and technology they are based on
+a keen interest in agriculture and the science and technology it is based based on

-a desire to improve the productivity and environmental impact of agricultural and horticultural processes
+a desire to improve the productivity and environmental impact of agricultural processes

 good IT skills